JohnReedLOL/Essay_for_Disability/README.md

 John Michael Reed

-Date this writing was completed: May 15, 2023
+Date this writing was completed: June 9, 2023